hanhanwu/Hanhan_Data_Science_Resources2/Security_Data_Science.md

          * Clock glitching - you drop the voltage at a specific time by listining to the clock signals, so that you can skip specific instructions, such as you can skip the password
          * Vcc glitching - drop voltage into controler, to make it to do things that shouldn't.
 Such as, you drop the voltage at a certain time then it cannot read and write memory right
        * Fault Exploitation - You get the fault and time it at the right spot, then exploit happens

+   * <b>Designning for Privacy</b>: https://www.youtube.com/watch?v=nVx7BMYypy8
+     * You know what, I agree with her, just store the data you use.
+This is hard, people often think later they may use that piece of data to build something good, but they really never use that data, and cost so much memory

+   * <b>SHA-3 vs the world</b>: https://www.youtube.com/watch?v=BJnjAF2cz48&t=5s
+     * Hash functions and collisions found timeline: http://valerieaurora.org/hash.html
+     * SHA 3 is more secure but slow in software, it is fast in hardware hashing
+     * You can use SHAKE, same construction as SHA 3 but faster.
+SHA 3 is standard
+     * Such a long time talk....

 ******************************************************